tsk-tsk/tsk-tsk/README.md

 </div>

+Make your Scala programs instantly runnable just by prepending it with a special (IDE / tooling neutral) preamble.
-Prepend your Scala program with a specially crafted preamble to turn it into a self-installable-and-executable shell script, that everybody can run on their systems without any prerequisites.
+The program becomes a self-installable-and-executable shell script, that everybody can run on their systems without any prerequisites.